OmGandhi091611/CS558_Homomorphic_Encryption_Finance/README.md

     `pip install Flask`
     `pip install Flask-Cors`
 4. Now just activate the environment and run the code.
-5. After that run the code for the frontend using 'npm run dev`.
+5. After that run the code for the frontend by firstly installing using `npm install` and then run using 'npm run dev`.
 6. Open the your desirable browser and go to the `http://localhost:5173/`.

 #### Machine Learning Model: